nklagge/elisecastillo/content/home/about.md

 <br>

 I am an [Assistant Professor of Educational Studies](https://internet3.trincoll.edu/facProfiles/Default.aspx?fid=1200195) at Trinity College in Hartford, Connecticut.
+I am also a [2023-2024 National Academy of Education/Spencer Foundation Postdoctoral Fellow](https://naeducation.org/2023-naed-spencer-postdoctoral-fellows/).

 I conduct qualitative research on school choice policies, focusing on their possibilities for, and limitations to, advancing racially integrated, equitable, and democratic public education.
 As an interdisciplinary scholar, I employ concepts from political science, sociology, and critical policy analysis.